 Foreign nationals are permitted to stay in the ROC as long as the Alien Resident Certificate remains valid, please pay attention to its expiration date!

 You have to apply for the Alien Resident Certificate at your local office of the National Immigration Agency, Ministry of the Interior, within 15 days from the day after your arrival.
 (Currently 30 days due to the ongoing pandemic).
 Foreigners who have legally and continuously resided in Taiwan for five years and for more than 183 days each year, may apply for a Permanent Alie Residence Certificate.

 3. 2-inch photos (2 photos for first-time applicants; 1 photo for applicants for ARC extension.)

-- If your ARC card gets lost or damaged, you have to apply for re-issuance of the ARC with the Nantional Immigration Agency (processing fee: NT$500)
+- If your ARC card gets lost or damaged, you have to apply for re-issuance of the ARC with the National Immigration Agency (processing fee: NT$500)

-- To check the validation of your Alien Resident Certificate (ARC), please visit this website.
+- To check the validity of your Alien Resident Certificate (ARC), please visit this website.